The Kashmir Conflict-

 of Hindus and Muslims, then I attach more importance to that task.’[6]
 The same

-argument supported by Praja Socialist Party leader H.V.
+argument was supported by Praja Socialist Party leader H.V.
 Kamath and demanded

-that steps should be taken to recovering Pakistan Occupied Kashmir.[7]
+that steps should be taken to recover Pakistan's Occupied Kashmir.
+[7]

-The CPI, the un-divided Indian Communists, too see …. ‘the best interest
+The CPI, the undivided Indian Communists, also see …. ‘the best interest

 of the people of Kashmir lay in their union with India.
 That would help

-demanded to be debarred from Kashmir[9] while revising earlier thesis of the
+demanded to be debarred from Kashmir [9] while revising its earlier thesis of the

-‘right of self-determination for national minorities’.
+‘right of self-determination for the national minorities.
 The irony, that, CPI had

 supported the creation of Pakistan on the ground of the right of